Gloucestershire College: History

 In 1969, the two branches of Gloucestershire College of Art in Cheltenham and Stroud amalgamated with the Gloucester City College of Art to form the Gloucestershire College of Art and Design (GCAD).

 Gloucestershire College of Arts and Technology was formed in 1980 from the merger of four county (Local Education Authority) colleges, Gloucestershire College of Education, Gloucestershire College of Art and Design, Gloucester City College of Technology, and North Gloucestershire College of Technology.
 In 1990 GlosCAT divided its provision forming a separate Higher Education Trust to go forward with a separate merger to become Cheltenham & Gloucester College of Higher Education and then the University of Gloucestershire.
 It maintained the remaining part as a Local Authority institution, which became a Further Education Corporation.

 In early 2011 Gloucestershire College merged with the former Royal Forest of Dean College and thus acquired the sites of the college to safeguard the provision of further education in the region.

 A 10-year Memorandum of Understanding has been signed by the University of Gloucestershire's Vice-Chancellor and the Principals of Gloucestershire College and South Gloucestershire and Stroud College to support access to higher education locally in Gloucestershire.

+In April 2026, Gloucestershire College was awarded Technical Excellence College (TEC) status by the UK Government as part of the Technical Excellence Colleges programme.
+The college was one of five further education colleges selected to deliver specialist training in digital technologies, supporting skills development for high-demand industries.

 Campuses

-Gloucestershire College has three main campuses at large purpose-built facilities in Cheltenham, Gloucester and the Forest of Dean.
+Gloucestershire College has four main campuses at large purpose-built facilities in Cheltenham, Gloucester and the Forest of Dean.
 Its Employer Training & Apprenticeships team is based at the Gloucester Campus.

 The Forest of Dean campus relocated from Five Acres to Cinderford in 2018.
 The modern, lakeside facility was built as part of the £100m Cinderford Northern Quarter regeneration project.

+The Hardwick Campus in Cheltenham will become the College's fourth campus and is scheduled to open in autumn 2026.
+The campus will expand the college's provision for construction, first steps and green skills training, supporting the future skills needs of employers.